Evryway/evryway.github.io/_posts/2016-6-17-Dev-Blog-week-17.md

 ## Avatars part two

-Just about every link i've seen discussing Kinect and Unity recommends the [Kinect V2 Examples with MSSDK](https://www.assetstore.unity3d.com/en/#!/content/18708) package, and I grabbed it early Wednesday morning.
+Just about every link I've seen discussing Kinect and Unity recommends the [Kinect V2 Examples with MSSDK](https://www.assetstore.unity3d.com/en/#!/content/18708) package, and I grabbed it early Wednesday morning.
 It's awesome, and huge, and supports Kinect 1, 2 and (as far as I can tell) OpenNI drivers.
 I've barely scratched the surface yet, as I was intending